D'ou tu viens aux États-Unis ? — Where do you come from in the States?

 In all honesty, I don't know much about Winfield Scott and this site is not an hommage (although surely he deserves one).
 3

-When I was learning to speak French, I thought that using idiomatic expressions was a clever way to sound more fluent.
+When I lived in France and I was learning to speak French, I thought that using idiomatic expressions was a clever way to sound more fluent.
 I didn't fool anyone: people often replied, "My grand-mère" used to say that!"

 While learning new languages, I'm always fascinated by idioms, expressions of a bygone era, remnants of a disappearing oral tradition, words cloaked in decades of cultural wisdom.